Clear Yoga offers Iyengar Yoga. We have instructors certified in the Iyengar Method.

 What is Iyengar Yoga?

 The Iyengar method of yoga is “meditation in action” according to BKS Iyengar.
 As a former dancer, I was impressed with the mental discipline required to pay attention for the duration of a class.
 At the same time I was fascinated by the effects of following the precise instructions on alignment.
+I have come to understand that this “alignment” is systematic intelligence.
+This intelligence is cultivated through practice.
 This was yoga with a clear purpose, no ambiguity!
 It taught me how to pay attention for an extended period of time.
 It is a beautiful awakening of body, consciousness and soul.

 Clear and Precise instructions